mnonna/swisherapp/README.md

 Swisher is a simple Vue app.
-You can easily search for your favourite team stats.
+You can easily search for your favourite NBA team stats.

 App uses an 'API-NBA' API, delivered by rapidapi.com